-SimScale allows to simulate and optimize various performance characteristics of valves and other flow control equipment
+SimScale allows you to simulate and optimize various performance characteristics of valves and other flow control equipment

 Optimizing the flow through a valve leads to a higher volume per time that can pass the valve.
 This is interesting for applications where the physical space for the valve is limited.
 The valve needs to be as small as possible without limiting the volume that can pass.